List of human positions: Atypical positions

 The human body can be suspended in various stable positions, where the support is above the center of gravity.
 The positioning may be voluntary or involuntary.

 Childbirth positions

-In addition to the lithotomy position still commonly used by many obstetricians, childbirth positions that are successfully used by midwives and traditional birth-attendants the world over include squatting, standing, kneeling, and on all fours, often in a sequence.
+In addition to the lithotomy position still commonly used by many obstetricians, childbirth positions used by midwives and traditional birth attendants include squatting, standing, kneeling, and on all fours, often in a sequence.